In June 2024, our Travel Designer Wietske van de Zande took a trip to western Madagascar with her partner.

 Not only in culinary terms, the smells and sounds, the people are clearly a motley cultural mix.

 I know of no city like Tana; it is truly unique.
-The city is built on seven hills with rice paddies and fields in between.

 It is so built up and streets are narrow, the increasing amount of traffic regularly gets stuck.